-You have to go where the customer is. – Michael Wolfe, Vontu Co-Founder and Startup Advisor
+“You have to go where the customer is.” – Michael Wolfe, Vontu Co-Founder and Startup Advisor

 Finding the watering hole can go a long way in helping you meet prospects to speed up validation, but it requires an understanding of your prospects’ behaviors.
 You need to figure out what interests they share and what events they value.

 One entrepreneur was working on a product for doctors.
 Through the grapevine, he overheard that doctors congregated in a certain waiting room on their breaks.

-They became very successful when they decided to focus exclusively on their life science customer segment.
+Spotfire became very successful when they decided to focus exclusively on their life science customer segment.
 The location of their sales office became instrumental to their success.
 Being located in Cambridge, MS—within driving distance of the large pharmaceutical companies in New Jersey—allowed the Spotfire sales executives to get a lot of face time with their prospects.

-To meet oil company executives, gain visibility and be perceived as a member of the community, Spotfire decided to set up the company’s new sales office in the same building as the two restaurants.
+To meet oil company executives, gain visibility, and be perceived as a member of the community, Spotfire decided to set up the company’s new sales office in the same building as the two restaurants.
 That proximity led to quick validation, many deals in the energy sector, and eventually, a $195M acquisition by Tibco Software.

 ⚡⚡ Enjoyed this content?
 I go into way more detail on this subject in Lean B2B.
 It covers the ins and outs of finding traction in the market for B2B products.
 Check it out »